FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 Of course it doesn’t!

-Algorithms are only as good as the datasets they train on, i.e. the content we collectively create and promote.
+Algorithms are only as good as the data they train on.
+For modern AI tools that data is the content we collectively create and promote.
 Today I had a somber reminder of what that is.
 Or more specifically, what it isn’t.

 <br>

-Full disclosure, I’m working on a coloring book for the Eucharistic revival.
+Full disclosure, I’m working on a coloring book inspired by the Eucharistic revival.
 I thought a monstrance coloring book would be a great idea to promote Eucharistic adoration.
 Circles, patterns, Catholic symbols.
-This would make for a killer coloring book.
+This would make for a killer coloring book!

 <br>

 A [monstrance](https://en.wikipedia.org/wiki/Monstrance) is meant to hold up the [Eucharist](https://www.catholic.com/encyclopedia/eucharist), that is, the real presence of Jesus Christ.
-It is fitting that most monstrances look a bit like circular crowns with Christian references in every corner.
+It is fitting that most monstrances look a bit like circular crowns with Catholic references in every corner.
 Sometimes it is the number of elements (3 for the Trinity, 12 for the apostles, 4 for the evangelists, etc.).
 The elements themselves are also packed with meaning, not only in their symbolism but even in how they are distributed.
 Monstrances are true pieces of art that aid us in symbolizing what, or rather, whose presence is really in there.

 <br>

 As with most new ideas, I started drawing with great enthusiasm.
 Try googling “how to create and sell a coloring book”.
-You’ll find endless guides on how to find free images or generate them.
-Very little on digitalizing your own original work.
+You’ll find endless guides on how to find free images or generate them and very little on digitalizing your own original work.

 <br>